-- for IRS orders, considering the costs incurred due to clearing and collateralisation requirements (imposed by EMIR), i.e. constraints from which SG Luxembourg is exempt when conducting intragroup transactions, SG Luxembourg considers that it obtains the best possible outcome for the execution of client orders in the very large majority of cases by hedging these transactions with Societe Generale GA Paris; - for small transactions in unlisted derivatives, carried out on OTC markets and whose size falls below the predefined limits, SG Luxembourg prioritises speed of execution, considering the risk of price fluctuations on the underlying instrument as a predominant factor in establishing the price obtained.
+- for IRS orders, considering the costs incurred due to clearing and collateralisation requirements (imposed by EMIR), i.e. constraints from which SG Luxembourg is exempt when conducting intragroup transactions, SG Luxembourg considers that it obtains the best possible outcome for the execution of client orders in the very large majority of cases by hedging these transactions with Societe Generale SA Paris; - for small transactions in unlisted derivatives, carried out on OTC markets and whose size falls below the predefined limits, SG Luxembourg prioritises speed of execution, considering the risk of price fluctuations on the underlying instrument as a predominant factor in establishing the price obtained.
+In that case, SG Luxembourg ensures a periodic control of the fairness of prices quoted by the counterparties selected for these trades.